Skip to main content

 Translate Your MOS

 The aviation industry is experiencing a historic pilot shortage, a critical air traffic controller staffing crisis, and a growing demand for qualified aviation maintenance technicians.
-Military veterans are the industry's primary recruitment target because your training, experience, and operational discipline far exceed what civilian programs produce.
+The Bureau of Labor Statistics projects strong growth in aviation employment, and military veterans are the industry's primary recruitment target because your training, experience, and operational discipline far exceed what civilian programs produce.
 Military pilots often transition to major airlines earning $200,000-$350,000+ within 5-7 years.
 Former military ATC personnel earn $100,000-$180,000+ at the FAA.
 And aviation maintenance technicians with military backgrounds command $60,000-$110,000+ with excellent job security.

 Why Veterans Excel in Aviation